-- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 021, during the DSS-43 support, turbo decoder lock was lost intermittently between 0422z through 0427z due to heavy rain at the Canberra complex.
-This anomaly resulted in the loss of 77 frames of real-time data.
-See DR# C110899 for more information. - On day 025, the DSS-63 support at 0835z did not occur as the antenna was declared red due to a mechanical anomaly.
-This anomaly resulted in the loss of 1.9 hours of commanding, tracking, and real-time data.
-See DR# M108538 for more information. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 047, the DSS-43 support, turbo decoder lock was lost briefly at 2255z.
+This anomaly resulted in the loss of one frame of real-time data. - On day 049, the DSS-14 support, four PLASTIC commands failed to be loaded to the C&DH stored command buffer at 2244z.
+Later in the support, turbo decoder lock was lost intermittently beginning at 2313z through 2350z.
+These anomalies resulted in the loss of four PLASTIC timetag commands and four frames of real-time data. - On day 051, the DSS-63 support, turbo decoder lock was lost briefly at 1607z.
+This anomaly resulted in the loss of one frame of real-time data. - On day 052, the DSS-14 support, turbo decoder lock was lost briefly at 2215z.
+This anomaly resulted in the loss of one frame of real-time data. - On day 053, the DSS-43 support, turbo decoder lock was lost intermittently beginning at 2036z through 2226z.
+This anomaly resulted in the loss of 9 frames of real-time data. - 2.
 The following spacecraft/instrument events occurred during this week.
-Note that the Ahead observatory is operating on the second side lobe of the HGA to prevent overheating of the HGA feed assembly which is currently at 108 degrees C with the HGA angle at 9.5 degrees, with respect to the spacecraft-Sun line. - On day 021, a flight software patch to the G&C application RAM was successfully loaded and verified.
-This patch will prevent bad IMU data flagged by the IMU as good from being used by the G&C application. - On day 023, PLASTIC tested the entrance system at 2010z to determine the cause of an increasing power supply current indication. - On day 024, SECCHI began downlinking real-time space weather images at BOT minus 15 minutes during second side lobe operations. - The average daily science data return for Ahead, while operating on the second side lobe on the HGA, was 18 Mbits during this week.
+Note that the Ahead observatory is operating on the second side lobe of the HGA to prevent overheating of the HGA feed assembly which is currently at 110 degrees C with the HGA angle at 8.9 degrees, with respect to the spacecraft-Sun line. - On day 051, PLASTIC tested the entrance system at 1440z to determine the cause of an increasing power supply current indication.

+• The average daily science data return for Ahead, while operating on the second side lobe on the HGA, was 16 Mbits during this week.